 As a tax preparer, April 15th is a major deadline for me, and I usually try to take a quick trip somewhere within a week or two of the 15th to unwind a bit.
 Last year, it was a weekend in St. Louis, and this year, my wife and I decided on a spot 580 miles south on the Mississippi River Natchez, Mississippi.
 Why Natchez?
 For starters, it’s a fairly easy 7-ish hour drive from Dallas, but more importantly, we wanted to spend a weekend in a bed & breakfast, and Natchez is ground zero for antebellum homes converted to B&Bs.
-But it’s also a city full of history, having been founded in 1716 and inhabited by Native Americans for centuries before that, and is also home to several scenic drives along the Mississippi River.
+But it’s also a city full of history, founded in 1716 and inhabited by Native Americans for centuries before that.
+And of course, there are many scenic drives along the Mississippi River to enjoy.
 All of that made it an appealing choice for a long weekend.

 We squeezed a lot of activity in to our extended weekend, and this will be the first of four installments of this road trip report, starting with a brief introduction to our road trip, then a virtual tour of the variety of antebellum (pre-Civil War) homes still standing in Natchez.
 Other installments in this series will include:

 - A Taste of the Old South – The Antebellum Homes of Natchez, Mississippi (this post)

 - Hotel Review – The Linden Bed & Breakfast, Natchez, Mississippi

 - A Driving Tour of The History of Natchez, From Native Americans to the Civil War